Aim and theme of the contest

 All submissions will be assessed anonymously.
 When making their assessments, the judges will have regard to the following criteria and requirements:

 Does it look to work in harmony with the environment?
 Does it look like a great achievement in sustainable design?
-Does it show an ecologically responsible use of materials and resources (energy and water wise)?
-Does it specially emphasize on the importance of reusing materials?
+Does it show an ecologically responsible use of materials and resources (energy and water-wise)?
+Does it especially emphasize the importance of reusing materials?
 Does it help or facilitate the acquisition of new hygienic habits more respectful with the environment?

 3- USER BENEFITS